My Favourite Game: Controversy

 The music video caused much controversy when it was first released.
 Many European channels, including MTV UK, only played an edited version of the video where all of the car crashes and depictions of reckless driving were removed despite director Jonas Åkerlund's attempts to meet the censorship standards by making five differently edited cuts of the video with varying degrees of violence and blood.
 The reason MTV UK rejected the video was because of fears that the video could encourage joyriding and cause car accidents amongst teenage drivers, so ending five was most played on MTV UK.
 A more graphic cut was shown on the Cardigans website on a one-time-only basis four days before the single's release.
-But, in the U.S., the music channels were noticeably less restrictive as many of them either played the completely uncensored version of the video or a slightly censored version with only a few of the car crashes removed.
+But, in the US, the music channels were less restrictive, as many of them either played the completely uncensored version of the video or a slightly censored version with only a few of the car crashes removed.